Infinite opportunities? Endless problems? Limited resources? Talk to us!

 VBA code to find multiple matching combinations

 There have been several requests for solutions that provide a list of all possible matches.
 From the perspective of practicality, one should keep in mind that listing a handful of combinations may allow one to pick the most appropriate or the most meaningful (in the context of one's work).
 However, the human mind is unlikely to work well when presented with a lot of valid combinations.
-Also, the code below may take a fair amount of time to run depending on the size of the list of numbers being searched.

 The data for the search should be organized in a single contiguous range in one column.